- Clean the baby's hands, feet, and nails during regular bathing.

 - Use a nail file or emery board to shorten and smooth the nails.
 This is the safest method.

-Since baby's nails grow pretty quickly, you may have to cut the fingernails at least once a week.
+Baby's nails grow quickly, so you may have to cut the fingernails at least once a week.
 You may only need to cut the toenails a couple of times per month.

 - Review date: